JohnnyPeng18/HiTyper/README.md

 *This command generates the inferred types for all variables, arguments and return values in the source file and save them into `output` folder.*

 If you do not specify `-m` or `-t` option, then HiTyper will only use the static inference part to infer types.
-Static inference part generally takes several minutes to finish the inference.
+Static inference generally takes several minutes.

+**Recommendation Model:**

 Note that HiTyper natively supports the recommendations from Type4Py and it invokes the following API provided by Type4Py to get recommendations if you use option `-t`: